 The components of your portfolio will vary depending on your field, but they should provide a complete picture of your work history and skillset.
 The primary element is going to be your work samples.
 But you’ll also want to include your resume, as well as any other documents that display your credibility and performance.
 These may include project plans, recommendations, awards or reports.

 If you’re looking for some inspiration, check out these portfolio websites to get started.
-These examples will help get your creative juices flowing and may spark ideas for your own professional portfolio.
+These include industrial design portfolios, model portfolio examples, architecture portfolio examples and more to help get your creative juices flowing and spark ideas for your own professional portfolio.

 Who needs a professional portfolio and why?

 A portfolio can be particularly beneficial for those working in creative fields, such as writing, photography, design and architecture.
 But anyone in a professional role can benefit from having one.
 And in today’s digital world, the most efficient way to do this is to create one online.